qafedev/forms-conversion-documentation/forms-to-qafe/README.md

 Oracle Form WINDOW1 will be converted to QAFE Window with id FORM1_WINDOW1

 FORM1_WINDOW1 can be count in the file FORM1-presentation-tier-FORM1_WINDOW1.qaml

+### 8.4 Changing the length of a column in database

+Suppose we have a field displayed on a QAFE as part of conversion, and the field used to be 200 characters long.
+Now, we want to increase the length of the field to 2000.

+Length of the field is used in QAFE at 2 places.
+- In QAML client side code to restrict the user entering more characters using "max-length" attribute of the component.
+- In equivalent Database Object Types used.

+So for changing the length we might have to modify these two places.